-Holdings for both Special Collections and the South Carolina Historical Society are described in the College of Charleston library catalog.
+Holdings for both Special Collections and the South Carolina Historical Society are described in the College of Charleston’s new library Discovery Service.
 To limit your search to items in the archives and special collections holdings, be sure to select either “Special Collections” or “South Carolina Historical Society” on the left side of the page under “Refine my results.”

 What is a finding aid?

 Finding aids are inventories created by archival and manuscript repositories to provide information about specific collections and are used by researchers to determine whether materials within a collection may be relevant to their research.
 While not exhaustive, finding aids help researchers identify the particular boxes or folders that may hold items of interest.
 Often times, a link to a collection finding aid is located in the upper portion of the catalog record.